 In addition to the hostname, the leading IP address will be displayed.
-This will usually be the IP address which was used to add the Node on the Add Remote Node page.
+This is the Node's primary path address, which will by default be the IP address which was used to add the Node on the Add Remote Node page.